erichs/composure/README.md

  * revise         : loads function into editor for revision
  * write          : prints function declaration to stdout
  * Ctrl-j         : 'jump' from prompt into $EDITOR

+## Show me:

+Check out composure in action.
+In the asciicast below, we'll:

+ * group some functions by attaching metadata
+ * compose a function to find those grouped functions
+ * compose a function that displays the group api documentation

+Here's the asciicast: [Composure Demo](http://ascii.io/a/435) (7 minutes)

 ## Installing